openshift/enhancements/enhancements/machine-api/remediation-history.md

 ### Non-Goals

-- Record an unlimited history of remediations.
+- Record an *unlimited* history of remediations.
+- Collect or provide information on *why* a node has a certain node condition which triggered remediation.

 ## Proposal